seanbaxter/DirectXShaderCompiler/docs/CommandGuide/llvm-bcanalyzer.rst

 EXIT STATUS
 -----------

-If :program:`llvm-bcanalyzer` succeeds, it will exit with 0.
+If :program:`llvm37-bcanalyzer` succeeds, it will exit with 0.
 Otherwise, if an error occurs, it will exit with a non-zero value, usually 1.

 SUMMARY OUTPUT DEFINITIONS
 --------------------------

-The following items are always printed by llvm-bcanalyzer.
+The following items are always printed by llvm37-bcanalyzer.
 They comprize the summary output.

 **Bitcode Analysis Of Module**